 Now, let’s look at the best apps like Mercari to sell or resell things online.

-eBay is the most established and recognizable Mercari alternative.
-Most people have used eBay to buy or sell goods.
+A multi-billion dollar company, eBay is the most established and recognizable buy and sell online platform.
+It’s an ideal Mercari alternative, as most people have used eBay to buy or sell goods.

 The eBay search and filter function makes it easy to find what you want, and it’s still one of the best online marketplaces.
-Sellers can offer used and new items for sale in their store, and the app is available in the App Store and the Google Play Store.
+Sellers can offer used and new items for sale in their store, and the app is available in the App Store and Google Play.
 The app makes it even easier to track purchases, shipping, and other information.

 Poshmark is a well-recognized online marketplace with prolific resellers.
 Unlike Mercari, which is a general marketplace, Poshmark focuses on clothing, shoes, and accessories.
-If you plan to sell anything outside these categories, you’ll need to use another platform.
+If you plan to sell anything outside these categories, you’ll need to use other platforms.

 The Poshmark app is a competitive marketplace where buyers can still snag a bargain outfit.
 Poshmark encourages sellers to set high prices for unique and designer items, and they may even remove a listing if it’s too similar to items already on sale on the app.